Argentina–Brazil border

-The Argentina–Brazil border is the line that limits the territories of Argentina and Brazil.
+The Argentina–Brazil border is the line that limits the territories of the Argentine Republic and the Federative Republic of Brazil.
 It is approximately 1224 km long.

 Starting at the confluence of Paraná and Iguaçu rivers, it passes through the Iguaçu Falls and follows the thalweg of that river to the mouth of Santo Antônio River, then running upstream the course of this river until its source.
 From there the boundary runs 25.1 km by land until reaching the source of the Peperi-Guaçu River and from there along the channel of that river to its confluence with the Uruguay River, then running downstream the course of the Uruguay to the mouth of river Quaraí.

 It was defined by the Treaty of 1898 (which is based on an Arbitration Award 1895), referred by President of the United States Grover Cleveland, and is perfectly demarcated.
 The characterization work is in charge of the so-called "Joint Commission for Inspecting the Mark of the Brazil-Argentina" (created in 1970), which has deployed 310 boundary markers.

 Its total length is 1224 km by rivers and only 24 km by land.